raghavam/d-sparq/README.md

 2. Java 1.6 or later (http://www.oracle.com/technetwork/java/index.html)
 3. Hadoop 1.0.3 (http://hadoop.apache.org)
 4. ant (http://ant.apache.org)
+5. Metis (http://glaros.dtc.umn.edu/gkhome/metis/metis/download).
+If a distributed graph partitioner can be used then it is better.
+But right now, did not find any freely available distributed graph partitioner.

 Please download and install all of them.
 MongoDB needs to be installed on all the machines in the cluster that you plan to make use of.
 Add the executables to PATH environment variable.